 When I was writing my book, The Great Life Diet, I made a conscious decision to only speak in terms of common sense and not try to validate anything I said scientifically.
 I wanted to speak from my long-time experience and understanding about the connection between diet and health.
+In addition to the importance of eating on time.
 These observations and the understanding that followed were developed over years of working with clients, together with my personal experience.
 I knew intuitively that over time that science would confirm and validate my understanding and observations.

 When we eat at the proper times our metabolism becomes more active.
 When we eat in between meals our metabolism stagnates.
 I see metabolism as our ability to digest, process our food and eliminate efficiently.